 This section indicates the minimum Xcel Energy design requirements for the major components of generating facilities interconnecting to the Xcel Energy transmission system.
-Any facilities constructed by the Interconnection Customer that will be ultimately owned by Xcel Energy shall be designed using Xcel Energy substation and transmission design and material standards, which will be made available upon request.
+In accordance with FERC Order 2003, any facilities constructed by the interconnection customer that will be ultimately owned by Xcel Energy shall be designed using Xcel Energy substation and transmission design and material standards, which will be made available upon request.
+The interconnecting party must communicate and coordinate its system protection design and settings with the Xcel Energy system protection engineering staff.

-A. FAULT CLEARING
+A. FAULT CLEARING AND BREAKER DUTY

-- 1. A fully rated circuit breaker is required to be installed by the Producer on the HV side of the Producer's GSU transformer.
-This device will be installed and owned by the Producer.
+- 1. A fully rated circuit breaker is required to be installed by the Interconnection Customer on the HV side of the Interconnection Customer's GSU transformer.
+This device will be installed and owned by the Interconnection Customer.
 Sync-check relay(s) must be installed with the circuit breaker to ensure synchronous closing.
 Breaker failure relaying shall also be included.
 Circuit breakers shall meet the latest applicable ANSI and IEEE standards and shall be suitable for the local environment and system operating conditions.
 Circuit breakers must be capable of interrupting present and future available fault current at the location at which they are being installed.
-Fault currents will increase on the Xcel Energy system over time, the Producer needs to periodically check fault levels to ensure their breaker meets these ever increasing values.
+Fault currents will increase on the Xcel Energy system over time, the Interconnection Customer needs to periodically check fault levels to ensure their breaker meets these ever increasing values.
 It is presumed that the installation meets the NEC/NESC certified by appropriate authorities to ensure safety of Xcel Energy personnel. - 2.
 Application of ground-switches to trigger remote tripping is not an acceptable practice. - 3.
-The Producer's and Generator's internal auxiliary equipment, generator, or generator step-up transformer must not trip existing transmission lines as a primary protection method. - 4.
-The Producer immediately and automatically isolates any faulted or failed equipment from the Xcel Energy System.
+The Interconnection Customer's and Generator's internal auxiliary equipment, generator, or generator step-up transformer must not trip existing transmission lines as a primary protection method. - 4.
+The Interconnection Customer immediately and automatically isolates any faulted or failed equipment from the Xcel Energy System.
 This automatic equipment must be compatible with the existing transmission protection equipment.

-Xcel Energy will require approval only for those portions of the Producer's design that pertain directly to the protection of Xcel Energy System.
-Xcel Energy may make suggestions or comment on other areas; however, the Producer is responsible for the design of protection schemes associated with their generating facility.
+Xcel Energy will require approval only for those portions of the Interconnection Customer's design that pertain directly to the protection of Xcel Energy System.
+Xcel Energy may make suggestions or comment on other areas; however, the Interconnection Customer is responsible for the design of protection schemes associated with their generating facility.